 Critical Appraisal of the medical literature is a key part of the armamentarium of a good Emergency Physician, not just to pass tricky exams, but also to stay up to date with new evidence.
-We are very lucky to have some very experienced researchers on our team at St.Emlyn’s, including not one, but two Chairs of Emergency Medicine (commonly called a “Sofa”).
+We are very lucky to have some very experienced researchers on our team at St.Emlyn’s, including not one, but three Chairs of Emergency Medicine.
 We wanted to make the most of this expertise and are delighted to bring you a new feature on the St.Emlyn’s Podcast – the Critical Appraisal Nuggets (the St.Emlyn’s CANs).
 These are designed to be quick reminders and study guides to everyone who reads the medical literature.
 Sure you can go look at every single one of these topics in more detail, but a quick podcast is a great way to learn the essentials if you’re new to critical appraisal and for those who’ve been around a while we hope you find them a useful reminder.

 - FRCEM site